 Verification tip: Adding multi-factor authentication makes it more difficult for the cybercriminal.
 Even two-factor authentication adds another important level of security.
 Having the access credentials alone isn’t enough.
 The hacker also needs to get their hands on the personal device where the authentication code is sent.

 Need help establishing robust digital practices to confirm client and employee identities?
-A managed service provider can help.
-Our IT experts can review risks and suggest simple, affordable solutions.
+An IT company that specializes in IT Managed Services for Small Business can help.
+Our law firm cyber security tips from the experts can review risks and suggest simple, affordable solutions.
 Improve your identity experience.
 Contact us today at 888-596-3998!